Perspective | Four days before the start of freshman year, a Virginia teen was trapped in Kabul

 “I never thought the situation would change,” Wais said, still shocked by the whiplash of Kabul’s swift fall.
 “Some of our friends advised me: ‘The government will not fall down that soon.’ ”

 He brought donations and supplies to struggling organizations and families.
-Mustafa delighted the family when he played his harmonium “and all the children danced,” Aria said.
+Mustafa delighted the family when he played his harmonium “and all the children danced,” Wais said.

 But each week, the tension grew.